-Traumatic grief is a term that describes when an individual is experiencing both grief and trauma at the same time.
-Grief is the experience of reacting to the loss of a loved one, while trauma is an emotional response to a terrible event that often includes a threat to someone’s life.1,2
+Traumatic grief is a term that describes when someone experiences both grief and trauma at the same time.
+Grief involves reacting to the loss of a loved one or a big life change, while trauma is an emotional response to a terrible event that often includes a threat to someone’s life or wellbeing.1,2

 What Is Traumatic Grief?